 The race remains officially known as the National Hunt Meeting, but it is better known as the Cheltenham Festival.

 If You Go

 Eat: Trendy farm-to-table foodstuffs were always on the menus at Cheltenham.
 Organizers work with local farmers and producers to source ingredients that are farmed, raised or caught in ethical and sustainable ways.
 In the dozens of shops and restaurants at the track, you’ll find everything from fish and chips to sticky toffee pudding, a rich, moist cake smothered with caramel sauce.

 Drink: The favorites are champagne – some 18,000 bottles are quaffed during the festival – and Guinness beer – some 214,000 pints are served.

 Dress: There is no dress code although most race-goers do dress up.
 Dresses and hats for women.
 Jackets and ties for men.

-The Cheltenham staff put together some amazing things about the festival last year.
+The Cheltenham staff put together some amazing things about the festival from 2019.

 By The Numbers